The basics of eCommerce shipping: benefits, factors and management

 Dropshipping - Manufacturers who offer dropshipping services can help to streamline your shipping operations.
 Simply route orders to your dropship supplier, who is responsible for delivering your product directly to customers.
 By eliminating an intermediary step, dropshipping can help to speed up your delivery times—although you lose control and visibility over the process.

 Third party logistics (3PL) - 3PL providers handle warehousing and order fulfillment for you.
-But unlike with dropshipping, you’re still responsible for sourcing and sending inventory to their warehouses.
+But unlike with dropshipping, you’re still responsible for sourcing and sending inventory (see our guide on inventory management) to their warehouses.
 3PLs are a good option if you have difficulty managing costs and shipping expectations on your own, or experience other signs that it’s time to outsource fulfillment.

 Marketplace programs - Sites like Etsy offer discounted carrier rates, while Walmart and Amazon (among others) provide in-house fulfillment services.
 Amazon even offers Multi-Channel Fulfillment (MCF), providing delivery (as fast as one day) for non-Amazon orders.
 These services can be attractive if your customers prioritize speedy delivery and actively shop on marketplaces.
 On the other hand, shipping through marketplaces means putting yourself at the mercy of the platform.
 Not only can marketplaces change their pricing and policies on short notice, but you’ll need to abide by rules concerning proper packaging, warehouse limits, and more.